-▶ Most States do not have the resources to collect public crossing information.

-There are no resources to collect private crossing data.
+- Most States do not have the resources to collect public crossing information. - There are no resources to collect private crossing data.

-Hypothetical Scenario/Question: How do we simplify the problem (e.g., survey form for locomotive engineers, satellite data, or use of geographic information systems [GIS] to collect information)?
+Hypothetical Scenario/Question: How do we simplify the problem (e.g., survey form for locomotive engineers, satellite data, or use of Geographic Information Systems [GIS] to collect information)?

-- FRA should consider new funding similar to § 130 funding for private crossing improvements. - There should be specific, well-defined criteria to meet and address information regarding private crossings. - > The applicability of global positioning systems and aerial photography may be limited.
+- > FRA should consider new funding similar to § 130 funding for private crossing improvements. - > There should be specific, well-defined criteria to meet and address information regarding private crossings. - ➤ The applicability of Global Positioning Systems (GPS) and aerial photography may be limited.